 - Kaspersky Labs

-- residential and mobile proxies, including Luminati and GeoSurf
+- residential and mobile proxies, including Bright Data (Luminati) and GeoSurf

 - and many others

-We support several types of integration that differ in technical details and use cases:
+Adspect supports three integration types that differ in technical details and use cases:

 - Forward PHP integration via a standalone

 - Reverse PHP integration via including a

 More details will be given later in the Integration chapter.

 Here’s a list of system requirements for using Adspect:

 You may obtain information about your PHP setup using the following script:

 Adspect can be used on dedicated servers, VPS, and shared hosting.